What is Identity Theft?

 The consequences of identity theft

-Identity theft can have a major and lasting impact on your financial health and creditworthiness, not to mention shouldering the responsibility for any outstanding payments and debts the thief incurs in your name.
-Additionally, resolving identity theft can be time-consuming due to the amount of paperwork, different companies or institutions, and steps involved.
+Identity theft may have a major and lasting impact on your financial health and credit score.
+Victims often find themselves shouldering the responsibility for outstanding payments and debts a thief incurs in their name.
+Resolving identity theft can also be time-consuming, involving paperwork and contacting multiple companies or institutions.

-It’s also helpful to enable two-factor authentication, which triggers an email or text with a code to be sent for final authentication before signing into an account.
-Install software updates regularly on any electronic devices to make sure you have access to the latest security features.
+Enabling 2-factor authentication is also helpful.
+You’ll receive an email or text message containing a code for final authentication before signing in to an account.
+Installing software updates regularly on any electronic device helps ensure you have access to the latest security features.

 Be cautious of phishing scams

-Phishing scams are often disguised as emails and texts from people or sources who are familiar to you.
-These messages typically ask for personal information, money or for you to open a file or link.
+Phishing scams are often disguised as emails and texts from people or sources familiar to you.
+These messages typically ask for personal information, request money or send you a file or link to open.

-Whenever you’re communicating with anyone online, be cautious when clicking on any links you don’t recognize or providing personal information.
-Always make sure to verify the source or point of contact before moving forward.
+Whenever you communicate online, maintain caution when clicking links you don’t recognize or when providing personal details.
+Taking the time to verify the source or point of contact before moving forward may save you from potential fraud.

 Monitor financial statements regularly